-If you’re looking for a simple CRM solution, Google Sheets provides a quick and easy way for you to maintain customer databases, and even pull up and share information stored in Google Sheets with your customers.
+Suppose you’re looking for a simple CRM solution.
+In that case, Google Sheets provides a quick and easy way for you to maintain customer databases and even pull up and share the information stored in Google Sheets with your customers.

-Unlike other CRM softwares like Zoho, Hubspot, or Salesforce, Google Sheets doesn’t require a subscription or membership.
-While it may not be a CRM software so to speak, it does still manage to be quite helpful at a small and medium scale since it’s not only an easy to obtain and use platform, but also because it integrates easily with WhatsApp.
+Unlike other CRM software like Zoho, Hubspot, or Salesforce, Google Sheets doesn’t require a subscription or membership.
+While it may not be a CRM software, so to speak, it does still manage to be quite helpful at a small and medium scale since it’s not only an easy to obtain and use platform, but also because it integrates easily with WhatsApp.

 You can set up Google Sheets to collect customer information in different ways.
 You can either have it automatically pull their information (phone number and name) directly from WhatsApp and update Sheets with that information whenever they message you for the first time, to help you keep track of all your users who have messaged you, and reach out to them at any later point in time.